kursatu/Sailboat/README.md

 left at a fixed setting.
 The camera slider controls the frame rate.

 The hardware is a raspberrypi 2.
-It is connected to a adafruit 12 channel servo controller.
 The raspberrypi is setup as a wifi hotspot.
 That way you can connect to it via any device and control the boat via a web browser.